CAC Payback Period

 More about CAC Payback Period

-CAC Payback Period combines three fundamental metrics to help you understand earnings from your customers: Customer Acquisition Cost (CAC), the all-inclusive marketing and sales cost you spend in a period, new Monthly Recurring Revenue (MRR), that which is acquired from new customers in the period, and your overall Gross Margin percentage (GM%).
+CAC Payback Period combines three fundamental metrics: Customer Acquisition Cost (CAC), the all-inclusive sales and marketing cost incurred in a period; Net New MRR acquired from new customers in that period; and your overall Gross Margin percentage.

 Recommended resources related to CAC Payback Period